actions/delete-package-versions/README.md

 # Delete Package Versions

 This action deletes versions of a package from [GitHub Packages](https://github.com/features/packages).
-This action will only delete a maximum of 100 versions in one run.
+This action will only delete a maximum of 99 versions in one run.
+To delete more than 99 versions the action can be called multiple times in a workflow.

 ### What It Can Do